 The Pupil Premium Funding was introduced by the Government in April 2011.
-In the financial year 2013-14, individual schools were allocated funding for children from low income families who were eligible for Free School Meals, those who had been entitled to Free School Meals in the last 6 years (EVA6), Looked After Children and those families with parents in the Armed Forces.
+Individual schools were allocated funding for children from low income families who were eligible for Free School Meals, those who had been entitled to Free School Meals in the last 6 years (EVA6), Looked After Children and those families with parents in the Armed Forces.

-The Government has decided that eligibility for the Pupil Premium in 2014-15 will be extended to pupils who have been subject to a residency order or been adopted after being in care since 2005.
+In 2014 – 15, the Government decided that eligibility for the Pupil Premium would be extended to pupils who have been subject to a residency order or been adopted after being in care since 2005.
 In line with our Pupil Premium Policy, funds were allocated to facilitate access to education and the curriculum, provide additional teaching and learning opportunities and additional support and intervention.

 Our aim is to narrow the gap between Pupil Premium pupils and their peers.
 For more information on pupil premium please visit Gov.uk website. (support for children and young people).

 For more information on how we are currently using our pupil premium funding please see the following documents: